Things to do in Broken Hill

 The Line of Lode Memorial that looks out over the centre of Broken Hill

-Also up on the hill is an open air museum with some mining heritage, and a visitors centre and decent cafe.
+Also up on the hill is an open-air museum with some mining heritage, a visitors centre, and a decent cafe.

 You’ll also spot The Big Bench, another one of Australia’s iconic big things – although the authorities have fenced it off these days so you can’t sit on it, which rather spoils the fun.